704: The Incredible Melting Man

 They shouldn’t have had Phil Spector design their space capsule.

-Phil Spector is a famous music producer who has worked with such groups as The Ronettes and The Righteous Brothers.
+Phil Spector (1939-2021) was a famous music producer who worked with such groups as The Ronettes and The Righteous Brothers.
 He created the famous Wall of Sound, in which he used full orchestras to produce a richer, more overwhelming sound in contrast with the rather thin, tinny sound of many rock groups at the time.
-In 2003 he was charged with murdering B-movie actress Lana Clarkson (1962-2003), who was found shot to death in his California home.
-He was convicted in 2009 and sentenced to 19 years to life in prison.
+In 2003 he was charged with murdering B-movie actress Lana Clarkson, who was found shot to death in his California home.
+He was convicted in 2009 and sentenced to 19 years to life in prison; he died of COVID-19 related complications in 2021.

 Now can you stir the tanks without killing us this time?